 The Cons of ReLEx SMILE

-Availability: As an up and coming laser eye treatment, SMILE is only available at a select few clinics in the UK.
-London Vision Clinic was the first to introduce the procedure in the UK back in 2011, as it was developed by our founder Prof Reinstein.
+Availability: Due to being one of the most recent innovations in Laser Eye Surgery, ReLEx SMILE treatment is currently only available at a select few clinics in the UK.
+London Vision Clinic was the first clinic in the UK to offer this innovative treatment, as it was co-developed by our founder Professor Dan Reinstein.

 “There are essentially two groups of Laser Eye Surgery treatments.
-There is LASIK, which involves creating a flap in the cornea and there are surface treatments, which we know are PRK, LASIK, Epi-LASIK etc. The main difference between the groups is the healing time.
-The results themselves are pretty much the same three months down the line but it is how you travel, how your journey is in the interim that makes a big difference and LASIK offers a very quick healing time.” – Mr Glenn Carp
+LASIK involves creating a flap in the cornea, and there are surface treatments, which we know are PRK, LASIK, Epi-LASIK etc. The main difference between the groups is the healing time.
+The results themselves are pretty much the same three months down the line, but it is how you travel, how your journey is in the interim that makes a big difference, and LASIK offers a rapid healing time.” – Mr Glenn Carp

-In part due to the significant improvement, it made on PRK/LASEK, LASIK (Laser-assisted in situ keratomileusis) has skyrocketed to become not just the most popular Laser Eye Surgery treatment, but one of the most popular elective procedures in the world.
+LASIK (Laser-assisted in situ keratomileusis) is the most commonly performed Laser Eye Surgery procedure.
+In fact, LASIK is now one of the most popular elective procedures in the world.

 The Pros of LASIK Laser Eye Surgery

 Recovery Time: Avoiding the complete removal of epithelium means that there is much less disruption to the surface of the eye.
 As a result, healing times are significantly faster than those seen with PRK/LASEK